leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 I have ever worked on SOA/ESB field for quite a long time, that experience is expressive.
 I was deeply attracted by the SOA design and implementation at that time.
 Our SOA product provides a standard way to encapsulate our implementation into **component**, we can declare a component by **interface**, and decoupled with it's **implemnetation**, the implementation could be any lanaguages, like: Java, MFC(Mediation Flow Component, one of declare language for ESB), BPEL, BPMN and Script.
 It also supports different interaction style(sync, async oneway, deferred-response and callback) as well rich QoSs, in the meanwhile, easy to expose as **service** via various transport/communication protocols(e.g: Corba, JMS, Restful, JAX-RPC, JAX-WS, TCP, MQ, JCA etc).
 This much reduce the complexity to build up a distrubted system.
 All the things looks perfect.

-SOA follow the way of `Y-axis` to provide scalability.
+SOA coressponds the `Y-axis` scaling to provide scalability.
 It eventually get to `ESB` pattern with ESB product.
 The ESB product take over most of technical challenges as a centralized Bus, including inter-communication challenges between services invocation, data format/protocol transformations, logging, routing, some powerful ESB also provide workflow, UoW(Unit of Work which is two-phase-commit based) and compansation handling(BPMN or BPEL), etc. Apparently, ESB bring much benefits, especially simplify the service(provider and consumer) design/implmentation, hide the most hard parts in the ESB.
 But the drawbacks is, the centralized ESB product take too much capabilities, the worse thing is it contains not only _non-functional features_ but also heavy _business logic_, soon or later it will grow up to an other new monolith, which is centralized and not easy to scale out.
-ESB somewhat terminate the SOA on the way of `Y-axis`.
-In `Z-axis`, SOA spec does not deal with database design for services, so the data partition still be a horizontal scaling, no much difference than monolith.
+ESB somewhat terminate the SOA on the way of `Y-axis` scaling.
+In `Z-axis` scaling of the Scale Cube, SOA spec does not deal with database design for services, so the data partition still be a horizontal scaling, no much difference than monolith.

 ### MSA & MSA-ng

-It is a pity that SOA did not exploit `Y-axis` scalability extremely.
+It is a pity that SOA did not exploit `Y-axis` scaling of the Scale Cube extremely.
 The programmers see this problem and bring up `MSA`.
 MSA grow based on SOA.

 From pure techincal point of view, service definition in MSA extends service concept in SOA, but add below properties/restrictions: